 Ever heard of a restaurant with a nearby (like 5 seconds away) outdoor hot spring bath by the sea?
 Mushigamaya, located in Obama-cho, a tranquil hot spring resort town, offers just that.
-After filling up with fresh local seafood and other produce steamed by the hottest spring waters (105 degrees) in Japan, purchase a ¥300 ticket from the restaurant’s vending machine, walk right up to its open-air onsen across the road, take a dip and enjoy an unobstructed view of the gorgeous Tachibana Bay.
+After filling up with fresh local seafood and other produce steamed by the hottest spring waters (105 degrees) in Japan, walk right up to its open-air onsen across the road, take a dip and enjoy an unobstructed view of the gorgeous Tachibana Bay.

 2. Cold Spring

 Obama Onsen has some of the hottest and most active hot springs in Japan, and this is pretty evident in the streets.
 As we walked around, sulfurous fumes filled the air and steam billowed out of vents and pipes.
 However, contrary to what you may think, not all springs in Obama are hot.
 Tucked in a residential area up on a hill near the public hall is Obama's only cold spring (well, 25 to 27 degrees to be exact).
 It is said to contain high amounts of iron and carbonic acid, and to the unsuspecting eye, the “carbonated spring” looks like a cauldron of boiling hot water.

 On the same hill, you’ll also find Karimizuan, a cafe in a traditional Japanese wooden building, which also houses an exhibition space and shop selling tableware and pottery made by local designers.
 Each piece of furniture and lighting here looked like they could be pieces in a design museum.
 That’s no surprise because Karimizuan was opened by 52-year-old designer Kosei Shirotani, who was born in Unzen and has spent a large part of his career in Japan and Italy.